 The only downside for us was that these treats can’t be purchased as a subscription.
 For the price point and the number of treats included, however, we’re more than willing to overlook this.
 This is also the largest bag of treats on our list based on weight, making it great value for money.

 We also love that they’re handmade in Oregon.
 Purchasing treats that meet US standards and guidelines is important to us.
 With such a local production location, we can be sure we know exactly what we’re getting in these K9 bites.

 Bake Your Own Ginger Dog Treats!

 A bit of a whiz in the kitchen?
-Why not try baking your own treats!
+Why not try baking your own treats?

-My favorite ginger dog treat for motion sickness recipe is this simple forty-minute gingerbread treat.
+My favorite ginger dog treats for motion sickness recipe is this simple forty-minute gingerbread treat.
 The majority of the ingredients are simple pantry staples, making it easy to whip up on short notice.
 If you’re feeling a bit fancy, you can even use cookie cutters to shape them like traditional gingerbread men.

 Just make sure you pop them away once they’re finished… or risk another unsuspecting human in the household becoming your first taste tester.

 It’s been a long time now since our initial motion sickness incident, and we’ve rarely had a problem since discovering these ginger dog treats.
 I hope this piece of neighborly wisdom has now been of some help to you, too!